#360: Boingy Boingy Bunga Bunga

 Probably

 Juicy Jupiter.
-I hate that that pitch juicy.
+I hate that.

-I wish I had said anything else, but I couldn't think of another J word.
+I wish I had said anything else, but I couldn't think of another J-word.
 But she didn't.

-I didn't say anything else.
-Oh, God, I fucked up.
+She didn't say anything else.
+Oh, God.

-John Patrick Collins.
+I fucked up.
+And John Patrick Collins.

 Casey Tony did the editing.

-Hey there, donuts and puns.
+Hey there, Donuts and Puns.
 If you like that, you are going to love this week's Patreon.

 We present the funeral of Adel, Aaron, and JPC.